Floorp-Projects/Floorp/browser/components/newtab/docs/v2-system-addon/geo_locale.md

 # Custom `geo`, `locale`, and update channels

-There are instances where you may need to change your local build's locale, geo, and update channel (such as changes to the visibility of Discovery Stream on a per-geo/locale basis in `ActivityStream.jsm`).
+There are instances where you may need to change your local build's locale, geo, and update channel (such as changes to the visibility of Discovery Stream on a per-geo/locale basis in `ActivityStream.sys.mjs`).

 ## Changing update channel